ontio/ontology/docs/specifications/cli_user_guide.md

 #### 1.1.3 Consensus Parameters

---enableconsensus
+--enable-consensus
-The enableconsensus parameter is used to turn the consensus on.
+The enable-consensus parameter is used to turn the consensus on.
 If the current node will startup as a bookkeeper node, must enable this flag.
 The default is disable.

---maxtxinblock
+--max-tx-in-block
-The maxtxinblock parameter is used to set the maximum transaction number of a block.
+The max-tx-in-block parameter is used to set the maximum transaction number of a block.
 The default value is 50000.

 #### 1.1.4 P2P Network Parameters